-If you are on a strict budget, then the Canon EF 50mm f/2.5 Compact Macro Lens would suit you very well.
+If you are on a strict budget, then the Canon EF 50mm f/2.5 Compact Macro Lens would suit you very well, as it is the best cheap macro lens for Canon.
 This is suitable for both full frame and crop sensor cameras, although due to the short focal length would be better suited to a crop sensor camera.

 2. Quick Compare Canon Macro Lens

 Although the best Canon lens for macro photography is the Canon EF 100mm f/2.8L IS USM Macro Lens, there are plenty of other cheaper options which make good Canon macro lenses.
 You can compare the macro 60mm vs 100mm below, as well as taking a quick look at the individual specifications for each of the contenders for best macros lenses for Canon.